karundawadi/WTWT/README.md

 # What to watch tonight ?

-What to watch tonight is a recommendation system.
+What to watch tonight is a movie recommendation system that uses collaborative filtering algorithms to suggest movies to users.
 It has two components :
 * Back- end system
     * Training and recommendation system
     * Webserver system